 - Mrs. Cubert’s growing business needs

-That Early Retirement Acceleration Thing
+Early Retirement Acceleration Need Accounting Skills

 We then talked about my plan to retire early in July 2019.
-I appreciated how my accountant’s ears perked up when I raised this topic for this first time back in 2015.
-Good news is he still likes the plan.
+I appreciated how my accountant’s ears perked up when I raised this topic for the first time back in 2015.
+The good news is he still likes the plan.

 It turns out that if you own your own business, whether it’s an Airbnb, a blog, or a property management company, you can deduct 100% of your healthcare premiums from your taxes.
 Bam!
 This confirms what I wrote on Monday.
 I just hadn’t considered this next facet…

 To sweeten the deal, my accountant urged us to sign up for a plan with a Health Savings Account, and sock away the max for a family ($6,750.)
 This, it turns out, is also 100% deductible.

 We moved on from there to discuss the growing pains of my lovely wife’s practice.
-She works really hard and sees patient after patient, rarely finding time to keep up with her bookkeeping.
+She works hard and sees patient after patient, rarely finding time to keep up with her bookkeeping.

 So we need to find some part-time help.
 Question is, do we need to hire an employee?
 Our accountant comes to the rescue once again.
 Not that he’s going to be her part-time help of course.
 Not.

 The good news for us, we can avoid payroll by taking on this part-time help as an independent contractor.
-As long as the part-time worker can set his or her own hours, we can avoid the hassle.
+As long as the part-time worker can set his or her hours, we can avoid the hassle.

 It’s important to recognize when you need the services of a good accountant.
 We were doing just fine with Turbo Tax up until my wife started her business and I added rental properties to the mix.

-Even if you decide you still want to tackle a schedule C on your own, say you’re just starting out with a single business, it may not hurt to simply sit down with an accountant for an hour to see if his or her services might be of use.
+Even if you decide you still want to tackle a schedule C on your own, say you’re just starting with a single business, it may not hurt to simply sit down with an accountant for an hour to see if his or her services might be of use.

-Full disclosure: We pay roughly $1,000 in tax prep services each year for the pleasure of having our returns handled PROPERLY.
-We have one return for our personal taxes – which includes the passive real estate business, and one schedule C for Mrs. Cubert’s S-Corp practice.
+Full disclosure: We pay roughly $1,500 in tax prep services each year for the pleasure of having our returns handled PROPERLY.
+We have one return for our taxes – which includes the passive real estate business, and one schedule C for Mrs. Cubert’s S-Corp practice.
 Note that tax prep fees are also tax-deductible as a business expense.

-I can safely say that we’ve avoided perhaps 10s of thousands of dollars in taxes thanks to our accountant, since we started working with him over six years ago.
+I can safely say that we’ve avoided perhaps 10s of thousands of dollars in taxes thanks to our accountant since we started working with him over six years ago.
 Before then, I was a Turbo Tax jockey.
-I still highly recommend the DIY tax approach, if you’re a W2 employee and have no side-businesses or other “complexities” to resolve.
+I still highly recommend the DIY tax approach, if you’re a W2 employee and have no side businesses or other “complexities” to resolve.

-To be clear, we don’t just rely on our accountant to prepare our taxes year-in, year-out.
+To be clear, we don’t just rely on our accountant to prepare our taxes year-in and year-out.
 We also meet with him around the fourth quarter each year, to prepare for what the next tax bill will look like.
 More importantly, we discuss tax strategy for long-term optimization, as was the case on Tuesday.